-UOIT officially celebrated its 10th anniversary in September 2013.
-The university's Campus Master Plan is considering expansion proposals for the development of 190 acres of property to the north and west of the Simcoe Street/Conlin Road intersection.
+UOIT's short history has been marked by tremendous accomplishment and growth - and an exciting future lies ahead.
+The second phase of the university's Campus Master Plan (launched in Fall 2014) is examining expansion proposals for the development of 190 acres of property to the north and west of the Simcoe Street/Conlin Road intersection.